 To help organize your thoughts, I have two mind maps:

 Although each story is different, I have observed four fundamental themes that provide a context for this all-too-common marriage dynamic.
 (The assumption for this discussion is that the husband and wife are both Christians.)

 The gospel is shining brighter in the woman than in her spouse.
 God has opened her spiritual eyes, and her grasp of the gospel and desire to follow Christ is greater than that of her husband.

 Her “in Christ” identity drifts.
 Healthy wishes of love and marriage often elevate to idolatrous levels, and over time, these controlling desires commingle with the wife’s identity.
 The health of her soul becomes dependent on the health of her marriage.
 Yes, God’s design is for the husband to care for the wife’s soul, but the headwaters of soul care is always Christ.

 The husband is gospel-immature and will turn to passive or aggressive self-reliant responses as he responds to the fallenness in his life.
 When passive, he shrinks back from his God-given responsibilities through withdrawal or blame-shifting.
 He occupies his time with distracting activities such as sports, career, or video games.

 Other times, he takes the aggressive approach in an attempt to restore his internal peace by regaining control through anger and manipulation.

 Steps to isolate his wife also come into play.
 He may use the trappings of legalism to gain control, using scripture passages like Ephesians 5:22 to evoke shame and fear.
 Some husbands become master manipulators.

-Both the wife and the husband has a history of poor soul care that predates the marriage.
-The additional negative consequences of not raised by godly fathers (Ephesians 6:4).
+Both the wife and the husband have a history of poor soul care that predates the marriage.
+The additional negative consequences of not being raised by godly fathers (Ephesians 6:4).